MultiSafepay/docs/content/online-payments/refunds.md

 4. Click **Add**, and then check that the **New total** amount is correct.
 5. To display a field to enter add any relevant comments, click **Description**.
 6. Click **Save item changes**.
-  A new refund transaction is generated and the order status is **completed**.
+  A new refund transaction is generated and the order status is **Completed**.

 </details>
 <br>